Enquire About This Tour Code BXPA1 Southern Cross

 Day 28 to 30 - Salta

-We cross the boarder into Argentina to the striking city of Salta in the Lerma Valley at the foothills of the Andes, established in 1582.
+We arrive in the striking city of Salta in the Lerma Valley at the foothills of the Andes, established in 1582.
 Salta has many old colonial buildings, a cathedral with ancient statues of the Cristo del Milagro (Miracle of Christ) and the Virgin Mary, which were brought over from Spain in 1592.
 A variety of excursions await you here including rafting, horse riding and mountain biking.

 Approximate Driving Time: Full Day Drive